UPDATE: This article was originally posted on April 12, 2019. It has been updated with new information and tips below.

 This means that it is important to show the admissions committee what you specifically did in your story.
 Just saying that you were part of a team that produced fantastic results will not achieve this.
 Instead, you must show them how your work – what you did and how you did it – was essential for collective or individual success.

-Even if a success was only possible due to the work of your entire team, it’s still important to show how your actions complemented those of your colleagues.
+Even if one of your successes was only possible due to the work of your entire team, it’s still important to show how your actions complemented those of your colleagues.
 Not only does this allow the readers to see your contributions, but also demonstrates your capacity for collaboration!

 Combining personal and professional examples